-The chemical engineering curriculum is designed to give graduates a broad background in chemical engineering processes and to prepare them to become professional engineers.
-Students are prepared for positions in operation, development, design, construction, and management of industrial plants.
-These industries subject raw materials to chemical and physical changes and produce economically desirable products.
-Graduates are also qualified for positions with research institutions and government agencies.
+The department programs are designed to give graduates a broad background in chemical engineering or biomedical engineering and prepare them to become professional engineers.
+Chemical engineering majors are prepared for positions in the operation, development, design, construction and management of industrial plants where raw materials are subjected to chemical and physical changes to produce desirable products.
+Biomedical engineering majors can look forward to careers in healthcare, research organizations and manufacturing operations.
+Students from both programs are also well-prepared for graduate and professional schools.
 Learn more about our student outcomes.

-The Chemical Engineering Department at West Virginia University, Statler College of Engineering and Mineral Resources' vision will be realized by:
+The vision of the Department of Chemical and Biomedical Engineering in the Statler College of Engineering and Mineral Resources at WVU will be realized by:

 - Maintaining an emphasis on the execution of ABET-accredited, practical undergraduate chemical engineering and biomedical engineering curricula.